 Sometimes, infection reaches the pulp of the tooth, due to deep decay, a fracture, or other dental problems.
 In order to save the tooth from an extraction, root canal therapy can sometimes be performed.
 During this procedure, the tissues inside the tooth are removed, and are replaced with high-quality dental materials.
 This process eliminates the source of infection and preserves normal function.
 Fortunately, Dr. Luminita Markham is an experienced general dentist who can perform this treatment for her patients at Maidu Dental.
-With nearly 20 years of experience, she possesses the knowledge and skill necessary to restore and maintain your oral health for years to come.
+With over 20 years of experience, she possesses the knowledge and skill necessary to restore and maintain your oral health for years to come.

 When is Root Canal Therapy Necessary?

 Many times, a tooth infection will be obvious.
 For example, some people wake up with extreme facial swelling and pain.
 Sometimes, however, the symptoms are not as noticeable, and may not be present at all.
 You may need root canal therapy if you experience:

 - A fistula – or pimple – on the gums